Goreme City Guide

 Weather and climate

-Winters transform the fairy chimneys into a white wonderland.
-From December to February, temperatures often dip below freezing, particularly at night when they can reach -10°C (14°F).
-Light snowfall is common, adding a magical layer to the volcanic rock formations.
+Winters transform the landscape into a snowy wonderland.
+From December through February, temperatures frequently hover near or below freezing, with average highs of 4°C (39°F) and frosty nights.
+Snowfall is common, adding a magical layer to the volcanic rock formations.

 Safety considerations